sbrb/node-express-mongo/README.md

 # Promise has typically 3 states
 - Pending : not awaited and hence has not completed yet ( e.g. typically when you dont await an axios or db call)
 - Rejected: When promise failed ( wrong url | server down etc)
-- Fulfilled: Promise completed succesfully (e.g. db call has completed and returned a result succesfully)
+- Fulfilled: Promise completed successfully (e.g. db call has completed and returned a result succesfully)
-// - settled : referes to a combination of either rejhected or fulfilled
+// - settled : referees to a combination of either rejected or fulfilled

 # What is a promise: